 America's greatest, and the world's fastest passenger carrying ocean liner, the SS United States remains afloat today, over 40 years after ceasing operation.
 Languishing in Philadelphia, The Big U was owned and maintained by NCL America (perhaps known best for Norwegian Cruise Lines).
 NCL had stated intentions of converting the SS United States into a modern cruise ship, however after seven years of ownership by NCL the nation's flagship remained tied up with only hopes of a re-birth.
 Several organizations are involved in attempts to move efforts forward, and film documentaries have been produced to help tell the story.
 Recently Philadelphia philanthropist Gerry Lenfest stepped in and pledged up to $5.8 million dollars to allow the SS United States Conservancy to acquire the ship from NCL's parent company.
 The terms allowed for the parties until February 2011 to complete the title transfer and take possession.
 This occured and today The Big U is owned by the SS United States Conservancy.
 Major fundraising efforts are underway as the ship is funded for at best a year at the current pier while planning and refurbishment studies to take place.
 The Big U was named SSHSA's 2010 Ship of the Year.

-Vessels at the Breakers/Lost or Destroyed
+Vessels sent to the Breakers/Lost or Destroyed

 The following vessels have recently been lost or are currently at the breakers, with no hope of future salvation.